aci-ref/facilitation_leading_practices/activities/08-connections.md

 sciences (psychology, communication, etc.) may be able to share practices or even costs for obtaining and analyzing data from social media (e.g. Twitter).
-Similar opportunities may exist across research domains that rely on global information systems (GIS) data, such they they will benefit from sharing access, analysis, and visualization practices.
+Similar opportunities may exist across research domains that rely on global information systems (GIS) data, such that they will benefit from sharing access, analysis, and visualization practices.
 Facilitators might even help to coordinate the support of a single, shared repository of large datasets, perhaps on an ACI resource